 Previous ticket holders who were unable to visit Fireflies on the Water due to the closure of the Museum should contact TMA at 419-255-8000 ext.
 7448 to reschedule their visit.

 Are the Museum Café and The Museum Store open?

 Yes, both the Museum Café and The Museum Store are included in TMA’s reopening.

-The Museum Café will be open from 10 a.m. to 3 p.m. and is offering a limited “Grab and Go” menu.
-Only seven people are permitted in the café at a time and no seating is available.
+The Museum Café is open from 11 a.m. to 3 p.m. and is offering both socially distant in-house dining and take-out.
 Visitors are encouraged to enjoy their meal outside in the Welles Sculpture Garden.
 The best picnic spots on the Museum campus are highlighted on this map.

 Visitors are asked to enter The Museum Store through Gallery 1 and exit through Libbey Court.
 Only 10 guests will be allowed in the store at a time to help maintain social distancing.
 Museum Store associates will be on site to assist with the handling of merchandise.
 If you prefer to shop online, The Museum Store continues to accept orders at tmastore.org.

 Now that the Museum is reopening, can I schedule rental time in the glass studios?

 Glass studio rentals will resume at the Museum starting July 7.
 For more information about scheduling glass studio rental time, please visit toledomuseum.org/art/glass-studio.